 EfD Director, Gunnar Köhlin, noted that "the very influential dialogue between researchers and policymakers when it comes to fisheries management in Ghana was a common thread throughout the week".

-Prof Wisdom Akpalu presented his experiences from these policy dialogues as part of the Policy Engagement and Science Communication course.
+Wisdom Akpalu presented his experiences from these policy dialogues as part of the Policy Engagement and Science Communication course.
 This was also the theme of the policy day, where the speech by the Deputy minister showed his great appreciation for the contributions of the EfD Ghana research team to the improvements of Ghanaian fisheries policies.
-Finally, at the award dinner, Prof Akpalu received the EfD Impact Award, as a recognition of the influence that the team has had not only on policy but on the people of Ghana.
+Finally, at the award dinner, Wisdom Akpalu received the EfD Impact Award, as a recognition of the influence that the team has had not only on policy but on the people of Ghana.

 By: Petra Hansson